Skip to main content

 This mechanism ensures that:

-• The USDC you receive on Solana is native USDC, not a wrapped or bridged version.
+• Native USDC.
+The USDC you receive on Solana is native USDC issued by Circle, not a wrapped or bridged version.

-• The transfer is 1:1.
+• 1:1 transfer.
 There is no slippage, no exchange rate, and no liquidity pool dependency.

-• The total supply of USDC remains constant across all chains (burned on one, minted on another).
+• Constant supply.
+The total USDC supply remains constant across chains (burned on one, minted on another).

 Supported source chains